 We’re calling it – Gangs of London might just be the best TV show of 2020.
-After clocking in 2.23 million viewers for its opening episode over in the UK on Sky Atlantic, it’s no wonder that the gritty crime drama was quickly acquired by Stan here in Australia.
+After clocking in 2.23 million viewers for its opening episode over in the UK on Sky Atlantic, it’s no wonder that the gritty crime drama was quickly acquired by Stan here in Australia, and by AMC over in the US.
 Since its release, Gangs of London has spread like wildfire, courtesy of extensive office debriefs and pub recaps of its aggressive no-punches-pulled take on the gangster genre.
 One would naturally assume that hype of this calibre would surely lead to the show’s renewal, but it still begs the obvious question… will fans actually receive Gangs of London season 2?

 Is Gangs of London season 2 confirmed?

 “It’s dark, dangerous, and we are thrilled it is coming back for a second series.”

 Those were the words of Sky UK’s Managing Director of Content, Zai Bennett.
 In short, yes, Gangs of London season 2 has been confirmed, and it’s to no one’s surprise, either.

 Co-created by filmmaker Gareth Evans along with Matt Flannery, the series was initially released in its entirety and follows the explosive fallout of a powerful mob boss’ assassination, which also happens to involve an undercover cop’s mission to derail the London criminal underworld.

 Those familiar with Evans’ previous work in The Raid duology weren’t surprised by the show’s eventual success – nor the unflinching action, for that matter – given his radical approach to shock-violence and silky camerawork.